-Get your creative juices flowing by brainstorming all the possible ideas you can think of to address your essay question.
+Get your creative juices flowing by brainstorming all the possible ideas you can think of to address your college essay question.

-Believe it or not, the brainstorming stage may be more tedious than writing the actual essay.
+Believe it or not, the brainstorming stage may be more tedious than writing the actual application essay.
 The purpose is to flesh out all of your possible ideas so when you begin writing, you know and understand where you are going with the topic.

 - Reflect.
 You have years to draw from, so set aside time to mentally collect relevant experiences or events that serve as strong, specific examples.
 This is also time for self-reflection.
 “How would my friends describe me?”
 “What are my strengths?”
 “What sets me apart from other applicants?”

 - Write any and all ideas down.
 There’s no technique that works best, but you’ll be thankful when you are able to come back to thoughts you otherwise would have forgotten.